kim-company/flutter_headphone_detection/README.md

-# flutter_headphone_detection
+# Flutter Headphone Detection

-A Flutter plugin that allows to detect if headphones are connected to the device.
-Supports iOS and Android, but currently only detects wired headphones.
+A Flutter plugin that allows to detect if headphones are currently connected to the device.
+Supports iOS and Android, but only detects wired headphones at this time.

 ## Installation